MWTBDLTR/ModNamer5000/README.md

 ## Usage

 ### WARNING
 - Reportedly, if you don't use it correctly it may fling shit everywhere.
 I don't even know how it would do that.
-Proceed with caution I guess.
+Proceed with caution I guess, or don't, I don't care.

 ### Prerequisites